A safe at home – why is it worth having one?

 an example of a bespoke Hartmann Tresore safe HPIV 1275 In Red from the Signature Safes range

-Is it worth having a safe?
+Is it worthwhile having a safe?

 Definitely yes!
 Safes, whether they are wall safes, floor safes, furniture safes, free-standing safes, fireproof safes or exclusive safes, give you a feeling of security, the freedom to keep what you care about securely at home and a peaceful night's sleep.